jil1213/SMP-SignalProcessing/README.md

 can be used to read .pnt SMP files.
 They can be converted into a csv file without any reduction of datapoints SMP files can also be stored in dataframes and in further steps for eample used for visualization (and later for signal processing)

+## plotSMP

+can be used to visualize smp profiles.
+Outputs are stored in folder `output/visualizations`